Orbifold Morse-Smale-Witten complex: Morse-Smale-Witten complexes for global quotients

-\begin{example} Consider the famous heart $S^2$ with the Morse function $h$ given by the height function $h$ with two maximum $p, q$ , minimum $s$ and one saddle point $r$.
-We assume that the heart $S^2$ admits an $\ZZ/2\ZZ$-action given by $180$ degree rotation which interchanges $p$ and $q$ and fixes $r$ and $s$ and assume that this $\ZZ/2\ZZ$-action preserves $h$.
-Then, the quotient space $S^2/(\ZZ/2\ZZ)$ is again topologically $S^2$.
-A naive $G$-invariant Morse chain complex is
+\begin{example} Consider the famous heart $S^2$ with the Morse function $h$ given by the height function $h$ with two maximum $p, q$ , one minimum $s$ and one saddle point $r$.
+The heart $S^2$ admits the $\ZZ/2\ZZ$-action generated by the $180$-degree rotation which interchanges $p$ and $q$ and fixes $r$ and $s$.
+Note that this $\ZZ/2\ZZ$-action preserves $h$.
+The quotient space $S^2/(\ZZ/2\ZZ)$ is again $S^2$ topologically.
+(See Figure \ref{hannah}.)
+A chain complex obtained by the naive $G$-action on critical points (without considering orientability) is

 where $<(p+q)>$ denotes the one dimensional vector space generated by $p+q$.
-Here, the differential all vanishes, and the resulting homology does not equal to the singular homology of $S^2$.
+However, the differential here is not squared to be zero, and hence the homology is not well-defined.